jang55/Sweet-Petals/README.md

 ***
 ## Future Features

-### Messaging
-- Give a source for the user and admin to communicate
-- Using socketIO to give user and admin a srouce to communicate real time

 ### Payment
 - Gives the user a source to make payments upon completion of creating an order